 Technology Readiness Levels (TRL) are a type of measurement system used to assess the maturity level of a particular technology.
 Technologies rated at a TRL level of 7 or higher are easier to license.
-Because university technologies are often too early-stage to attract industry investment, NOVA, in partnership with inventors, strives to increase the TRL rating, increasing the chances of successful licensing.
+Because university technologies are often too early-stage to attract industry investment, it is important to keep developing a given technology.
+Spin-offs also play a major role here.